International students coming to live in the UK and study at UWS will need to open a UK bank account and use UK currency.

 Opening a bank account in the UK usually takes several weeks and you will generally have to visit the bank in person to start the process.

 Any large UK bank is likely to open an account for an international student, provided that you have the correct documentation and identification.
-Please note that UWS does not endorse any bank in particular.

 The documentation that is likely to be required to open a UK bank account includes: